70AdmiralString/GameOfWar/README.md

 ## Version 1.0 Check List
 - [ ] Finish the Game Engine
-  - [ ] Finish the Game Piece class
+  - [X] Finish the Game Piece class
-  - [ ] Finish the Board class
+  - [X] Finish the Board class
 - [ ] Finish the Player class
 - [ ] Create a text and key entry based User Interface
-  - [ ] Figure out whether the Player Class or Interface Class (or both?) should be handling player moves
-  - [ ] Finish the Interface Class
+  - [X] Figure out how it interfaces with the game engine
+  - [X] Write the basic data collection functions
-- [ ] Get a working RunGame.py file goodbye
+  - [ ] Write and organize a collection of functions which can be used for bug testing
   - [ ] Get a working RunGame.py file
-  - [ ] Layout the order of the file and what needs to be imported from where
-  - [ ] Create instances of every class for which we need them
-  - [ ] Run it